diogocvaz/lagu/README.md

 $ npm run dev
 ```

-In order to set up a development server.
+In order to build the project and set up a development server.
+Connect to ```http://localhost:1234``` and your changes will be auto-reloaded.